GoogleCloudPlatform/podcast/site/content/post/episode-46-borg-and-k8s-with-john-wilkes/index.md

 FRANCESC: And there was also one thing that you were involved with.

 MARK: Well, I was loosely involved with.
-I think that's maybe a little stretch, but we finally got our blog post out about how Pokemon Go runs on the Google Cloud Platform, which is really, really cool.
+I think that's maybe a little stretch, but we finally got our blog post out about how Pokemon Go runs on the Google Cloud, which is really, really cool.
 So we talk a little bit in that blog post about how they use data store for state management, how they have one of the biggest GKE clusters ever.

 FRANCESC: Ever.